 Figure 8.
 Effect of vaccination.
-The distribution of model outcomes for students when no teachers and staff are vaccinated compared to when all teachers and staff are vaccinated with varying transmission-blocking effectiveness.
-Results are shown for (top) primary schools and (bottom) secondary schools with approximately weekly new case introductions and no testing.
+The distribution of model outcomes for students when no teachers and staff are vaccinated compared to when all teachers and staff are vaccinated with varying transmission-blocking effectiveness (top) primary schools and (bottom) secondary schools.
 Under each jitter plot we list the percentage of simulations that result in outbreaks affecting more than 5% of the student population.